-The participant and their advisor will jointly submit a claim for the payment each year on a date of their choosing prior to October 30th.
+The participant and their advisor will jointly submit a claim for the payment each year on a date of their choosing prior to October 30th but not before September 15th.
 An outline of the available payment will be provided by the project team to support the claim.
-Subsequent plans must be in place by November 30th for approval.
-The claim for payment is completed once the advisor has submitted all scorecards to the Project team.